twosigma/git-meta/slides/presentation.md

 ## The `checkout` Command

-The `checkout` command switches the meta-repository and all visible repositories to a branch specified to the command; it will optionally allow, require, or disallow the creation of branches as controlled with the `-c` parameter.
+The `checkout` command switches the meta-repository and all open repositories to a branch specified to the command; it will optionally allow, require, or disallow the creation of branches as controlled with the `-c` parameter.